 - Have great choices of themes and plugins

 Nevertheless, these two platforms were developed for totally different objectives and targeted users.

-First and foremost, Magento serves e-commerce businesses while WordPress is inclined to content management.
+First and foremost, Magento serves e-commerce businesses while WordPress is inclined toward content management.

 On the other hand, if your primary goal is to post creative content or Blog or introduce your business to the users without selling your products online, WordPress would be a perfect choice.
 In other words, this platform is suitable for a company that wants to have an online presence and draws customers’ attention to their physical stores.
 More specifically, it gives you the ability to create a series of pages and posts with the least effort.
 WordPress can be used for personal blogs and simple business pages and account for such an astounding number of users.

 In terms of ease of use and setup, Magento is a much more complicated platform, and you need dedicated developers to develop, whereas you can configure a WordPress blog yourself.
 However, if you want to build a professional website on WordPress, it’s still better to hire experienced programmers.

 Although people often compare Magento vs. WordPress, it seems inappropriate since they serve different purposes.
 Hence, we should reach the following couples: Magento vs. WooCommere, Magento vs. Shopify, Magento vs. BigCommerce, and so on, instead of Magento vs. WordPress.